Mayonnaisu/simple-comic-translator/README.md

 </p>

 ### Background
 This is just a ~~shitty~~ simple app for translating comic in batch with Gemini.
-It can translate comic images in a folder recursively and save them to the corresponding output folder.
+It can translate comic images in a folder recursively and save them to the corresponding output folder with its [limitations](https://github.com/Mayonnaisu/simple-comic-translator?tab=readme-ov-file#limitations).
 Don't use this janky app!
 Instead, use these:

 - [Manga Image Translator](https://github.com/zyddnys/manga-image-translator)
 - [Manga Image Translator Rust](https://github.com/frederik-uni/manga-image-translator-rust)